 VA loan refinance

 If you have a VA loan and want to reduce your rate, you’ll likely qualify for a VA Interest Rate Reduction Refinance Loan (IRRRL).
-VA IRRRL rates are lower than other types of loans, and if you last purchased or refinanced in the last few years — or even before that — you could likely save a lot on interest.
+VA IRRRL rates are lower than other types of loans, and if you last purchased or refinanced in the last few years — or even before that — you may be able to save a lot on interest.

 VA home purchase loan

-Once you find a home, the lender will request an appraisal.
-While that is being completed, turn in income, asset, and credit documents to your lender.
+- Once you find a home, the lender will request an appraisal.
+While that is being completed, turn in income, asset, and credit documents to your lender

 For an in-depth look at buying a home with a VA loan, see our guide.

 Should I get a VA loan?
-I heard the VA funding fee was too expensive

-- 2.3% of the loan amount for first-time VA loan users
+- 2.3% of the loan amount for first-time VA loan users with zero down

 - 3.6% for repeat users

-- 0.5% for streamline refinances
+- 0.5% for Streamline Refinances

-Most home buyers will pay a VA funding fee of $5,750 for a home price of $250,000 with no down payment.
+Most home buyers would pay a VA funding fee of $5,750 for a home price of $250,000 with no down payment.
 At first, that sounds like a lot, but it’s reasonable given the benefits of the program.

-The average home buyer will spend about 1% of the home loan amount per year on PMI.
+The average home buyer will spend about 1% of the home loan amount per year on private mortgage insurance.
 Over five years, that’s about $12,500 for a $250,000 loan amount.
 Sure, the VA funding fee isn’t cheap.
 But it lets you buy a home now and reduces your monthly payment significantly.
 Perhaps the only reason you would consider a non-VA loan is if you already had 20% down and good credit.

 Some sellers are hesitant to accept VA loans — even when the offer is better on paper.
 But this can happen to buyers who use any type of financing.
 Someone with a bigger down payment or an all-cash offer usually beats someone using a larger loan.
 This is where your real estate agent comes in.
 It’s their job to educate the seller and their agent that VA loans are no more difficult than other loan types.

 VA loan rates FAQ

-A VA loan is a government-sponsored program, but it is not administered by the U.S. Department of Veterans Affairs or any other government agency.
+The VA loan is a government-sponsored program, but it is not administered by the U.S. Department of Veterans Affairs or any other government agency.
 Private mortgage lenders accept applications, then approve loans based on rules published by the VA.
 The process is very similar to that of any other loan program.
 When buying, you will apply, supply documentation, get approved, find a home, sign final loan documents, and close on the loan.
 For a refinance, the VA offers a program called the IRRRL, in which you need almost no documentation and no appraisal.
 So the process is much faster.

 There are two main criteria to qualify for a VA loan.
 The first is to be eligible based on your military service.
-The second is to qualify for the loans itself based on lending requirements.
+The second is to qualify for the loan itself based on lending requirements.
 Typically, those who served 90 days to two years (depending on service dates) are eligible for the VA loan benefit.
 Surviving spouses may also be eligible.
 To qualify for the loan, you usually need a 620 or higher credit score, and enough steady income to cover future housing payments, other debts, and living expenses.

 Usually, you can use a VA loan as many times as you want, as long as your previous VA loans were in good standing and are now paid off.
 When you pay off a VA loan or refinance it with a different loan type, your entitlement is restored.
 You can use that entitlement again on another primary residence.
 You also may be eligible to have two VA loans at once if your first purchase price was low and you have remaining entitlement.
 Keep in mind that you will pay a higher funding fee for the second and subsequent uses of your VA loan benefit.

 The VA loan program does offer a cash-out refinance option.
 This lets you tap your home’s equity and take some of it out as cash, while replacing your current mortgage with a new one.
-One big perk of the VA cash-out refi is that it’s the only major refinance program that lets you finance 100% of your home’s value, so you can withdraw all your available equity.
+One big perk of the VA cash-out refi is that it’s the only major program that lets you finance 100 percent of your home’s value, so you can withdraw all your available equity.
 You do not need a current VA loan to use the VA cash-out refinance.

 Yes, you could get a fixed-rate mortgage or an adjustable-rate mortgage (ARM) with VA backing.
 Adjustable rate mortgages tend to offer lower interest rates during their introductory period.
 After that, your interest rate can change each year.
 For some active duty service members who plan to sell their homes within a couple of years, an ARM may offer an attractive loan option.

 No, the VA home loan benefit exists to help qualifying veterans and their families buy a home to live in.
-You cannot use a VA loan to purchase a vacation home, rental property, or property you plan to use for business.
+You cannot use a VA loan to purchase a second home, rental property, or property you plan to use for business.
 You can, however, use a VA loan to buy a home with multiple units, as long as you plan to live in one while renting the others out.
 The VA also allows you to refinance an investment property with a new VA loan, as long as you can prove you purchased the home as a primary residence and lived there for a reasonable amount of time.

 No, the VA loan program does not have a maximum loan limit.
 Buyers can theoretically get a loan of any size with no down payment — although, the borrower must still qualify for the loan based on credit, income, and debt levels.

-Yes, all sorts of lenders have authorization to provide VA loans.
+Yes, all sorts of private lenders are authorized to provide VA loans.
 In fact, some of the nation’s leading VA lenders are credit unions, including Navy Federal Credit Union.
 We recommend working with a lender that specializes in VA loans.
 VA loan specialists know the nuances of the VA loan program and its eligibility requirements.
 They’ll help you navigate the process smoothly and work out any snags that come up.